DelineaXPM/terraform-provider-tss/README.md

 The latest release can be [downloaded from the terraform registry](https://registry.terraform.io/providers/thycotic/tss/latest).
 The documentation can be found [here](https://registry.terraform.io/providers/thycotic/tss/latest/docs).

-If you are installing straight from source, follow the steps below.
+If wish to install straight from source, follow the steps below.

 ## Install form Source